oomph-lib/oomph-lib/README.md

 #### A self-test fails even though the output files produced by the code are correct

-Self-tests are performed by the `validate.sh` shell script, which runs the executable and concatenates selected output files to a single file whose contents are compared against the reference file in the `validata` directory.
+Self-tests are performed by the `validate.sh` shell script, which typically runs the executable and concatenates selected output files to a single file whose contents are compared against the reference file in the `validata` directory.
 While it is tempting to write